The future is inclusive

 Inkrewsive is a very unique program which supports artists to gain skills, become independent and receive occasional payment from performing in public gigs etc. Participants engage in professional art making experiences working with rap, beat making, dance and making music video clips.
 If you’re into hip hop and you’re looking for a crew to make friends, learn skills and be part of Melbourne’s most accessible hip hop team Contact inkrewsive

-Dance & Roll Sessions Are Back
+Dance & Roll Sessions

 To register or get more information check the Dance & Roll Facebook page or call Rocca on 0408 523 742.